All Episodes

 Russia is dying because the population is aging out.

-Or they come because they were brought here at three years old and they've been here for twenty years.
+Well, they come because they were brought here at three years old and they've been here for 20 years.

-You know, if the there's a way to be practical, there's a way to to be uh uh dignified, there's a way to give people uh the compassion that we're known for and still pragmatically tap into that energy, that intellectual and physical energy.
+There's a way to give people the compassion that we're known for and still pragmatically tap into that energy, that intellectual and physical energy.

-This we should be uh what the Statue of Liberty says we are.
+You know, all of these great innovations, we should be what the Statue of Liberty says we are.

-We should be the uh the clarion call of liberty and g send us your best, send us your fine.
+We should be the clarion call of liberty and send us your best.

-We will make people uh uh an opportunity where they can be uh somebody they can invite they can invent Google, Sean.
+We will make people an opportunity where they can be somebody.

 Well, you know, look, we can have contributions from everybody.